fastify/fastify/docs/Server.md

 }
 ```

 *Note: `clientErrorHandler` operates with raw socket.
 The handler is expected to return a properly formed HTTP response that includes a status line, HTTP headers and a message body.
-Before attempting to write the socket, the handler should check if the socket it's still writable as it may already have been destroyed.*
+Before attempting to write the socket, the handler should check if the socket is still writable as it may have already been destroyed.*

 ```js
 const fastify = require('fastify')({